Safin9/Tutor-Group/README.md

 * Firebase CloudStorage storing image files
 * Get_Storage as a local storage for storing some important variables such as used for (isDarkmode or LightMode )
 * Provider State management and user saving his information and sharing in entire application.
-* timeago package ( messages are sent in between user and teacher in a format which also saves the time the message sent which saves the Server Time instead of using device time, However reciever shoing message in an format of ( a momment ago , 10 minutes ago or 10 days ago .....etc)
+* timeago package ( messages are sent in between user and teacher in a format which also saves the time the message sent which saves the Server Time instead of using device time, However reciever shoing message in an format of ( a momment ago , 10 minutes ago or 10 days ago .....etc).
+* CacheNetworkImage and CachedNetworkImageProvider used to cache the images in a local memory of device.
+* The teacher differintiate between Males & Females by their Image which automatically selected when the student selects their gender in SignUp form, Their profile pictures are not stored in Firebase_storage in order of the size of files in it would be enourmous for a not needed purposes instead of the teacher images they are stored in FirebaseStorage.
+* Custom Loading used